Why China Finance Online Co. Limited (JRJC)’s Most Recent Report Reveals Some Hints About Its Future

 China Finance Online Co.
-Limited (NASDAQ:JRJC) went up by 20.22% from its latest closing price compared to the recent 1-year high of $17.90.
-The company’s stock price has collected 21.58% of gains in the last five trading sessions.
+Limited (NASDAQ:JRJC) went down by -17.63% from its latest closing price compared to the recent 1-year high of $17.90.
+The company’s stock price has collected 22.28% of gains in the last five trading sessions.
 Press Release reported on 10/07/21 that China Finance Online Receives Extension for Regaining Compliance with Nasdaq Minimum Stockholders’ Equity Requirement

 Is It Worth Investing in China Finance Online Co.
 Limited (NASDAQ :JRJC) Right Now?